 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-During 1st quarter of 2023 we failed to monitor for the following contaminants and therefore cannot be sure of the quality of our drinking water during that time.
+During 2024 we failed to monitor for the following contaminants and therefore cannot be sure of the quality of our drinking water during that time.